 Step 8: Quilt the Placemat (optional)

 Quilting the placemat is optional.
 The topstitch in the previous step will hold the placemat together through washings.
-But, adding some extra quilting can be decorative and make the placemat more special.
+However, adding some extra quilting can be decorative and make the placemat more special.

-My sewing machine comes with a bar that can be used for following previous stitching.
-This is makes stitching lines at equal distances apart easy to do.
+My sewing machine comes with a bar that can be used to follow previous stitching.
+This makes stitching lines at equal distances apart easy.

-If you want to have all lines be equally apart, measure your placemat and calculate how far the lines should be apart.
+If you want all lines to be equally apart, measure your placemat and calculate how far the lines should be apart.

 Move the placemat over and stitch the next line.
 The guide will follow the first stitched line.![Quick Placemat Tutorial - Quilt Next Line]()

 Stitch two or three lines from the one side.
-Then turn the placemat around and stitch three lines starting from the other side in the same manner.
-Once 3 lines are stitched from each side, decide whether you need more lines to fill in the middle.
-The middle of my placemats had a larger gap than the other lines but it makes it interesting.
+Then, turn the placemat around and stitch three lines from the other side.
+Once three lines are stitched from each side, decide whether you need more lines to fill in the middle.
+The middle of my placemats had a larger gap than the other lines, which makes it interesting.

-See below the two finished placemats from the video demonstration.
-A sample with cut off corners and the quilting lines going horizontally is on the left in the photo.
-The right side placemat is a rectangular placemat with the lines quilted vertically.![Quick Placemat Tutorial - Finished]()
+Below are the two finished placemats from the video demonstration.
+A sample with cut-off corners and horizontal quilting lines is on the left in the photo.
+The right-side placemat is rectangular, with lines quilted vertically.

-This is a close up of the finished sunflower placemat with quilted vertical lines.
-Three lines were quilted from each side and then there is a larger gap in the middle.
+This is a close-up of the finished sunflower placemat with quilted vertical lines.
+Three lines were quilted from each side, and a larger gap was in the middle.

 QUESTIONS?